javierchuaby/tp/docs/UserGuide.md

 **Q:** The app does not open.
 **A:** Ensure you are using Java 17 or above.
 If issues persist, download the latest `.jar` file and try again.

+**Q:** Will I have to create a completely new list from scratch for separate events?
+**A:** No, excos can simply duplicate a previous event's JSON file, rename it, and load it as a new list to serve as a base template, eliminating the need to re-enter records manually.
+From there, edit the names accordingly.

 ---